adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes

+### 8.11.2
+* [#178 Allowing the injection in any step of a scenario](https://github.com/adobe/bridgeService/issues/178).
+We can now inject an event into a step in an arbitrary phased test.
+This is done by setting the syetm property PHASED.EVENTS.TARGET.
+This way you can inject the event into that step.

 ### 8.11.1
 * Renaming ConfigValueHandler to ConfigValueHandlerPhased